-According to the Guttmacher Institute, an estimated 46 million women 15 to 49 years of age in the United States are sexually active but not trying to become pregnant [8].
-Women are potentially at risk for pregnancy for about 39 years-almost half of their lives.
-Forty-five percent of pregnancies in the United States are unintended (i.e., 1 in 20 reproductive age women have an unintended pregnancy each year), with almost half of those ending in elective abortion [69].
+According to the Guttmacher Institute, an estimated 46 million women 15 to 49 years of age in the United States (63%) are sexually active but not trying to become pregnant [8].
+Most women are able to become pregnant for about 40 years-almost half of their lives.
+Forty-five percent of pregnancies in the United States are unintended, and 1 in 20 reproductive age women have an unintended pregnancy each year, with almost half of those ending in elective abortion [69].
 Unintended pregnancy rates are lower in women with higher education level attainment and higher socioeconomic status.
-More than half of unintended pregnancies occur in women "using" contraception, but a method will obviously be less effective if not used consistently or properly or if it is not a good contraceptive choice for that patient [4; 8; 9; 69].
-More than 99% of sexually active women between 15 and 44 years of age use at least one form of contraception [8; 59; 60].
+More than half of unintended pregnancies occur in women "using contraception," but a method will obviously be less effective if not used consistently or properly or if it is not a good contraceptive choice for that patient [4; 8; 9; 69].
+More than 99% of sexually active women between 15 and 44 years of age use at least one contraception method [8; 59; 60].

-Contraception is likely as old as pregnancy itself.
+The recorded history of contraception is as old as that of pregnancy itself.
 Before dedicated methods were developed, withdrawal, induced abortion, and even infanticide were practiced.
-Condoms made from animal bladders or intestines date back to 3000 B.C.E.
+References to condoms made from animal bladders or intestines date back to 3000 B.C.E.
 [10].
-Pessaries of honey, crocodile dung, and sodium carbonate were used in Egypt as far back as 1850 B.C.E.
+Pessaries of honey, crocodile dung, and sodium carbonate were used in Egypt as far back as 1850 B.C.E., and there is evidence that linen sheaths were widely used in Egypt by at least 1000 B.C.E.
+[10; 11].
 Around 600 B.C.E., a fennel-like plant was purported to be an oral contraceptive; unfortunately, this plant was harvested to extinction by 100 C.E.
 [11].
-In the 1500s, when men used linen sheaths to protect against syphilis, crude spermicides were first attempted [4; 10].
+In the 1500s, when men used linen sheaths to protect against syphilis, crude spermicides were first attempted [4; 10; 11].
 Animal intestine condoms were common in the 18th century, with rubber condoms becoming available in the 19th century [4; 10].
 Rubber cervical caps and diaphragms have been in use since the early 1900s in Europe [4].
 When combination oral contraceptive pills were introduced in the 1960s, the doses of both estrogen and progesterone were much higher than they are today.
 Gradually, the doses came down as the formulations were improved and refined.

-Long-acting methods of contraception (both reversible and permanent) are the most effective.
+Long-acting methods of contraception are the most effective.
 Sterilization, intrauterine devices (IUDs), and progesterone implants are superior to barrier methods and combined hormonal methods, largely because they eliminate user error [12].
 Although induced abortion can be used as a method of contraception, the scope of this topic is beyond the range of this educational activity.

 Many factors will influence the choice of contraceptive method.
 The cost-effectiveness of a particular method will come into consideration for most patients.
 In addition, many hormonal contraceptives also have non-contraceptive benefits and are often used for these reasons [4].
 This course focuses, however, on the contraceptive uses of each method, with a brief description of non-contraceptive benefits.
 It is not the intention to review all possible indications for each method discussed herein.
-An overview of the effectiveness of each method, expressed as first-year failure rates, is provided as well.
+An overview of the effectiveness of each method, expressed as firstyear failure rates, is provided as well.